keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 - It/Its
 Though, they do accept traditional gendered pronouns as a form of closer bond to people they are close to, whether friends or coworkers.

-Some Runeforged choose to not work in physical labor, finding other means of fulfillment,
+Some Runeforged choose to not work in physical labor, finding other means of fulfillment, whether that be music, dancing, or other art forms.

 **Age**
 A Runeforged' body typically lasts around 20 years before needing major repairs. due to real sentience in Runeforged' cortexes only being a more recent development, it is unsure how long a cortex lasts before its ability to retain memories and emotions fades, though regular maintenance can extend this.
 It is impossible to transfer memories from one cortex to another, so if a cortex is to fade, it is permanent death.